 Pest description and damage Several species of thrips cause injury to many woody ornamentals.
-All are very small insects, less than 0.05 inch long.
+All are very small insects, less than 0.05 inch in length.
 Color varies from reddish-yellow to mid-dark brown.
 Winter populations are darker in color.
 Thrips have rasping mouthparts and damage plants by sucking on the contents of plant cells.
-Tiny specks of honeydew, tarspots, and leaves bleached and silvered are caused by the feeding activities of thrips.
 Thrips can damage flower buds, opened flowers, and leaf buds.
 Damage to flowers appears as streaking in the blossoms and a reduced flower life.
 Damage to foliage is particularly noticeable if it occurs in the bud stage.
 In this case, leaves typically are distorted and may be flecked with yellow pollen.

 For biology, life history, monitoring and management